-The Digital and Population Data Services Agency's certification practice has a unique identifier (OID).
-The certification authority's activities include the provision of certification, directory and revocation services as well as registration.
+The Digital and Population Data Services Agency's certification practice statement has a unique object identifier (OID).

+The certification authority's activities include the provision of certificate, directory and revocation services as well as registration.
 For a more detailed description of these activities, see section 4.2.

-4.2 Unique identifiers
+11. Unique identifiers